Firew Altaye: Political career

-Frew Altaye, who was the chief administrator of Wolayita Zone for a short period of time and designer of everything for the development of the nation.
+Firew Altaye was the chief administrator of Wolayita Zone for a short period of time and designer for the development of the nation.
 To this end, on February 21, 2011, the then Chief administrator, Dagato Kumbe, laid the foundation stone for a monument in his name in Wolaita Sodo.
 He fought against ethnic chauvinism which is so called Wogagoda.
 This event led to widespread protests by all social strata of the Wolaita population in 1998 that eventually resulted in Wolaytta having a zonal status and the recognition of its distinct language in November 2000.
-Firew fought corruption, Sincere and diligent, courageous and determined development man, developmentalist who put the public interest before his own.
-Firew Altaye mobilized Wolayita people and built the beautiful and attractive Wolayita Gutara meeting and entertainment hall.
+Firew and was a developmentalist who put the public interest before his own.
+Firew Altaye mobilized Wolayita people and built the Wolayita Gutara meeting and entertainment hall.

 Firew served as officer of Wolayita Zone Justice Department, Chairman of Damot Weyde Woreda Teachers Association, Chairman of the North Omo Zone Teachers Association and as well vice-chairman of the Ethiopian Teachers Association.
 He also served as member of the EPRDF and SEPDM Central Committee, a diplomat at the FDRE Ministry of Foreign Affairs, and Wolayita Zone chief Administrator.
 The FDRE Minister of Culture and Sport, Shewit Shanka inaugurated his memorial monument in Wolaita Sodo on September 20, 2025.